juji-io/datalevin/README.md

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB is used in many projects, e.g. [Cloudflare](https://blog.cloudflare.com/introducing-quicksilver-configuration-distribution-at-internet-scale/) global configuration distribution.
 LMDB also [performs well](http://www.lmdb.tech/bench/ondisk/) in writing large values (> 2KB).
 Therefore, it is fine to store documents in Datalevin.

 Datalevin uses cover index and has no write-ahead log, so once the data are written, they are indexed.
-There are no separate processes or threads for indexing, compaction or doing any database maintenance work that compete with your applications for resources.
+In the standalone mode, there are no separate processes or threads for indexing, compaction or doing any database maintenance work that compete with your applications for resources.